translate/virtaal/docs/tips.rst

 .. _tips#updating_the_information_stored_in_the_po_header:

-Updating the information stored in the PO header
+Updating the Information Stored in the PO Header
 ================================================
 You can modify the information put into the PO headers using Virtaal's Preferences window.

 For older versions, edit virtaal.ini and look for the settings "name", "email" and "team".
-The field for the team can contain a description of your team and a URL or a mailing list address - anything really.
+The field for the team can contain a description of your team and a URL or a mailing list address -- anything really.

 .. _tips#specify_a_language_for_virtaals_interface:

-Specify a language for Virtaal's interface
+Specify a Language for Virtaal's Interface
 ==========================================
 The best way to change the language of the Virtaal interface, is to change the locale of your system.
 For Windows, this is done in the Control Center under